Efficient Noisy Quantum State and Process Tomography: Numerical Results

 Although our theoretical results rely on the randomness assumption, we numerically verify that our learning algorithm remains highly efficient for a broader class of circuits, including those with specific structure, such as noisy quantum dynamical processes.
 This demonstrates the broad practical applicability of our approach.

 Specifically, we benchmark the noisy Hamiltonian dynamics of 2D transverse-field Ising model given by $H = -J \sum_{\langle q,p \rangle}Z_q Z_p + h \sum_q X_q$.
 The time evolution is implemented via Trotterization as a sequence of ${\rm R_{ZZ}}(\theta_J=-\pi/2)$ and ${\rm R_{X}}(\theta_h)$ gates~\citep{kimEvidenceUtilityQuantum2023}.
 Using Qulacs~\citep{2021suzukiQulacsFastVersatile}, we simulate noisy circuits under two conditions: i.i.d.\ single-qubit depolarizing noise ($p=0.02$) for the unital case, and a mixture of depolarizing and amplitude damping for the non-unital case.
 Our simulations cover system sizes up to $3\times 5$ qubits and 20 layers, a scale that occupies $16$~GB RAM.

 The numerical results are presented in Fig.~\ref{fig:exp}, where shaded areas indicate the outcome range over 10 trials.
-Consistent with Theorems~\ref{the:sl} and~\ref{the:pl}, Figs.~\ref{fig:exp} (a) and (c) show that the reconstruction error stabilizes at large system sizes, confirming the localized nature of the learning problem.
-Figs.~\ref{fig:exp} (b) and (d) further demonstrate robustness against parameter variations and non-unital noise; interestingly, stronger noise yields higher accuracy, reflecting the tighter Pauli weight confinement.
+Consistent with Theorems~\ref{the:sl} and~\ref{the:pl}, Figs.~\ref{fig:exp} (a) and (b) show that the reconstruction error stabilizes at large system sizes, confirming the localized nature of the learning problem.
+Figs.~\ref{fig:exp} (c) and (d) further demonstrate robustness against parameter variations and non-unital noise; interestingly, stronger noise yields higher accuracy, reflecting the tighter Pauli weight confinement.
 Beyond sample efficiency, our method enables extreme memory compression: a 14-qubit state description is reduced from $8$~GB (full matrix) to just $1$~KB (sparse coefficients).

-Beyond tomography, our framework enables practical Quantum Error Mitigation (QEM).
-As detailed in Appendix \ref{sec:apply}, we apply the learned models to perform input-agnostic Zero-Noise Extrapolation (ZNE) on the 2D Ising model.
-By fitting the expectation values across varying noise scales, we effectively recover the noise-free dynamics with high precision, demonstrating the utility of our algorithm for near-term device calibration.